leobago/fti/scripts/ckpt_processor/README.md

 # FTI Checkpoints Processor

 This program allows to read FTI's checkpoints from an external Python script. \
-Input: FTI's configuration file \
+Input: FTI's configuration file. \
-Output: application data in CSV format
+Output: application data in CSV format.

-This is an initial version of FTI's checkpoint processor This version works with HeatDistribution application found in tutorial/ directory of FTI.
+This is an initial version of FTI's Checkpoint Processor.
+This version works with HeatDistribution application found in *tutorial/* directory of FTI.
 Later versions will have support for any application.

 ## Pre-requisites

 This version processes checkpoints written with POSIX mode.

-In FTI In configuration file, have the following parameter set as follows: \
+In FTI's configuration file, have the following parameter set as follows:

-ckpt_io = 1;
+ckpt_io = 1

 ## Usage